guillotinaweb/angular-traversal/README.md

 The traverser will give this context object to the view component so it can be rendered.

+If we traverse to a view without context (like ``@@login``), we will not re-call the resolver, we will just keep the current context and change the view.

 ### How the traverser knows which component to use?

 As mentionned earlier, the view mapping is based on a *context marker* (in our example, we have `'Document'` and `'Folder'`).
 It is a string computed from the context object using a custom *marker* class.